willbaron83/CMPE-275-MemoryStorage/README.md

 ### Current features:
 1. Upload a file in chunks given a file name and an application name.
 Chunks size is set to 1024 bytes.
 2. Download a file given a file name and an application name.
+3. List the memory available in the server in bytes.
+This will be useful to decide if a file can fit into that server.

 ### Work in Progress features:
 1. Function to list all files stored in a server given an application name
-2. List the memory available in the server in bytes.
-This will be useful to decide if a file can fit into that server.
-3. Function to rename a file stored in a server
+2. Function to rename a file stored in a server

 Note that this example uses files but it can be anything as long as it can be converted to chunks of bytes.
 See function `get_file_chunks(...)` in the client script

+## Group Members
+- Miguel Covarrubias
+- William Baron